stellar/system-test/README.md

   # this will override SOROBAN_CLI_GIT_REF, and install soroban cli from crates repo instead
   SOROBAN_CLI_CRATE_VERSION=0.4.0

+  # Image overrides.
+  # If using these, the image ref should provide a manifiest version for same
+  # platform arch as the build host is running on, i.e. linux/amd64 or linux/arm64.
+  # Otherwise, build will fail if image is not available for matching host platform.
+  #
   # this will skip building core, horizon, rpc and quickstart from git source and instead
   # will use the versions already compiled in the existing quickstart docker image provided:
   QUICKSTART_IMAGE=<docker registry>/<docker image name>:<docker tag>